Fog swirls around my soul. Cobwebs replace clarity of thought. Shadows threaten my heart as pain continues with a vengeance.

 And so the question remains . . . how will I respond?

 Will I give in?
 Will I waste my day and chalk it up to ‘doing the best I can’ in the midst of pain?
 Or maybe sink into that place of despair, despondency that I detest?
-Allow myself to be covered with clouds of concern and weakness?
+Will I, as the mountain is lost in the clouds, allow my soul to be covered with clouds of fear and weakness?

 Or will I stand my ground against the enemy?
 Run to the God who promised to do battle on behalf of His people as their enemies readied to attack: Jehoshaphat was afraid and turned his attention to seek the LORD . . . gathered all Judah together to seek help from the LORD . . . and prayed . . .
 Then in the midst of the assembly the Spirit of the LORD came upon Jahaziel who said . . . thus says the LORD to you, ‘Do not fear or be dismayed . . . for the battle is not yours but God’s . . . stand and see the salvation of the LORD on your behalf . . . for the LORD is with you.’
 2 Chronicles 20:3-17